 Frequently Asked Questions

-Yes, absolutely, just substitute coconut cream in place of cream.
+Yes, absolutely; substitute coconut cream in place of cream.

 I would use button mushrooms when making the base of this soup.
-You can also sprinkle in a variety of different mushrooms for a more complex flavor profile.
+You can also sprinkle in various mushrooms for a more complex flavor profile.

 Refrigerator - Transfer the soup into an air-tight container.
-Soup can be store this way in the refrigerator for up to three days.
+Soup can be stored in the refrigerator for up to three days.